-Tata Consumer Products UK Group Limited, the immediate parent company, has provided a letter of support to the company indicating it will provide such financial support as may be required to enable the company to meet its obligations as they fall due for a period of at least 12 months from the date of signing these financial statements.
-On this basis, having made enquiries to satisfy themselves of the ability of the parent to provide support, the directors confirm that they have a reasonable expectation that the company has adequate resources to continue its operations as a going concern and have therefore adopted the going concern principle in preparing the financial statements.
+The directors have considered the business activities and the company's principal risks and uncertainties as set out in the Strategic Report for adoption of the going concern basis for preparing the financial statements.
+Additionally, given the net liabilities position of £10,744k, Tata Consumer Products UK Group Limited, the immediate parent company, has provided a letter of support to the company indicating it will provide such financial support as may be required to enable the company to meet its obligations as they fall due for a period of at least 12 months from the date of signing these financial statements.
+Based on the company's statement of financial position, the forecasts and projections and having made enquiries to satisfy themselves of the ability of the associate to provide support, the directors have a reasonable expectation that the company has adequate resources to continue in operational existence for the foreseeable future.
+The company therefore continues to adopt the going concern basis in preparing its financial statements.